Isle of Anglesey County Council

 On small toys, these marks may be on:

-• a label attached to the toy
+• A label attached to the toy

-• an accompanying leaflet
+• An accompanying leaflet

 WARNINGS AND INSTRUCTIONS

-• toys that are not suitable for children under three require a warning to this effect, plus the reason why - for example, choking hazard.
+• Toys that are not suitable for children under three require a warning to this effect, plus the reason why - for example, choking hazard.
 This can be in the form of a pictogram or words (this symbol must never be found on toys that are suitable for children under three, such as rattles, teethers and soft-bodied toys)

 Mark for toys that are unsuitable for under-threes